revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 Yes we can test using `main()` method.
 One obvious advantage seems to be that we can whitebox test the class.
 That is, we can test the internals of it (private methods for example).
-We can't do that with unit-tests.
+We can't do the unit testsit-tests.
 But primarily the test framework tests the interface and the behavior from the user's perspective.

 </blockquote>
 </details>